+Important note: For the RoboSports category LEGO materials are the preferred materials to use for the competition.
+In 2024 we have a pilot phase to test robots with Arduino controllers.
+This may be changed again in the future.

 - 8.1.
 Teams must build two robots.
+Each robot's dimensions must not exceed 200x200 mm and 200 mm in height during the match.
+Each robot has a maximum weight of 1.2 kg.

+- 8.2.
+The following controllers are allowed:

+- 8.2.1.
+LEGO®-Controllers:

+- LEGO® Education MINDSTORMS® EV3 (45544)

+- LEGO® Education SPIKETM PRIME (45678)

+- LEGO® MINDSTORMS® EV3 (31313)

-Each robot's dimensions must not exceed 200x200 mm and 200 mm in height during the match. - 8.2.
-The controller, motors and sensors used to assemble robots must be from the LEGO® Robotics platforms: LEGO® Education MINDSTORMS® EV3; LEGO® Education SPIKETM PRIME; LEGO® MINDSTORMS® EV3 or Robot Inventor - 8.3.
-Teams can use Bluetooth or Wi-Fi for their robots' communication during the matches. - 8.4.
+- LEGO® Robot Inventor (51515) - 8.2.2.
+Official Arduino Controllers https://docs.arduino.cc/ (The list contains currently maintained controllers.
+Older controllers can be used as well.
+Only official Arduino Controllers are allowed.) - 8.3.
+There is no limitation for motors, sensors and cameras (one or multiple) used in the robot. - 8.4.
+Teams can use Bluetooth or Wi-Fi for their robots' communication during the matches. - 8.5.
 Any kind of communication between robots and any other device apart from the team's other robot is forbidden.
-The judges can inspect the code and the robots in order to confirm that it is not used by any means. - 8.5.
-Teams can use any cameras of their choice.
-WRO recommends use of Pixy2 for LEGO® MINDSTORMS® EV3 and OpenMV for LEGO® SPIKE PRIME. - 8.6.
+The judges can inspect the code and the robots in order to confirm that it is not used by any means. - 8.6.
 Teams can also use processing boards as part of the camera but both the camera and the board can only process the image.
 It is not allowed for these devices to handle any other logic.
-Teams can also use small displays on their robots at all times as far as it fits in the dimensions of 200 x 200 x 200 mm. - 8.7.
-For the WRO International Final the only allowed battery for SPIKE/EV3 must be an official LEGO rechargeable battery (no. 45610 or no. 6299315 for SPIKE/Robot Inventor, no. 45501 for EV3,).
+Teams can also use small displays on their robots at all times as far as it fits in the dimensions of 200 x 200 x 200 mm.
+In addition, it is allowed use additional components if they are needed to operate the motors. - 8.7.
+Only one battery / battery pack is allowed per robot.
 Cameras and processing boards are not allowed to have their own batteries. - 8.8.
 Additional optical elements like lens kits or mirrors can be used together with cameras. - 8.9.
 The use of SD cards to store programs is allowed.
-SD cards must be inserted before check time and may not be removed until the next practice time starts. - 8.10.
-Only LEGO branded elements may be used to construct the remaining parts of a robot.
-WRO recommends use of the Education versions of LEGO® MINDSTORMS®. - 8.11.
-Teams can use 3D printed elements, elements prepared with a CNC machine, elements cut from acrylic/wood/metal to fix a camera, a lens kit or a mirror on to the robot. - 8.12.
-It is not allowed to use screws, glues or tape or any other Non-LEGO material to fasten LEGO components on robots.
-The teams are not allowed to make any changes to the original LEGO parts (e.g. controller, engine, sensors etc.).
-The only exceptions are original LEGO ropes or tubes, that can be cut to size, and also disassembling sensors of Spike Prime or Robot Inventor packages to use their wires and connectors for connecting the Camera to the Hub.
-Failure to comply with these rules will result in disqualification. - 8.13.
+SD cards must be inserted before check time and may not be removed until the next practice time starts.

+8.10.
+Any materials can be used to build the robot.

+- 8.11.
 Teams should bring enough spare parts.
-In the case of any accidents or equipment malfunction, WRO (and/or organizing committee) is not responsible for their maintenance or replacement. - 8.14.
-The teams can bring the robots assembled. - 8.15.
-Contestants may prepare the program for the robots beforehand. - 8.16.
-Control software can be written in any programming language there are no requirements to use a specific language.

-8.17.
-Teams area. can only have a r naximum of two controllers with themselves in the competition
+In the case of any accidents or equipment malfunction, WRO (and/or organizing committee) is not responsible for their maintenance or replacement. - 8.12.
+The teams can bring the robots assembled. - 8.13.
+Contestants may prepare the program for the robots beforehand.
+Multiple programs can be used for different strategies, but the program to be used in a given match has to be picked before the randomization of the balls.
+It is not allowed to enter data (like the balls position) by the use of different programs.
+Judges are allowed to check programs. - 8.14.
+Control software can be written in any programming language there are no requirements to use a specific language. - 8.15.
+Teams can only have a maximum of two controllers (one per robot) with themselves in the competition area.

+- 8.16.
+Pneumatic systems can be used and filled with air during practice.
+If the pump is part of the robot, the system can be filled by hand between matches as well. - 8.17.
+The robots are not allowed to use orange or purple parts, because that could confuse the other robots on the field.
+Trying to disturb the opposite robots in any way and will result in a disqualification for the current game.
+In the event of recurrence, this will lead to disqualification from the competition.